Rumbidzai Dube talks about her work as a human rights lawyer and about her PhD on the legacy of colonial boundaries in Africa.

 - Lucy Cavendish College

 I am a pan-African feminist lawyer, born and raised in Zimbabwe.
 My interest in international affairs began at the tender age of 6, nurtured by my mother - a community development worker and my father - an educationist.
-I studied law at the University of Zimbabwe (LLB) and the University of Pretoria (LLM) as a tool for confronting injustice.
-Before coming to Cambridge, I had over a decade of professional experience working in the development sector in Zimbabwe, South Africa, The Gambia, Ethiopia and Egypt with various NGOs, INGOs and IGOs, including the AU and UN.
-My experiences stoked a desire to not only deconstruct the context in which Africa’s challenges persist but to find solutions to these challenges.
-On the PhD in Politics and International Studies at Cambridge, I will interrogate the politics of the international law on state boundaries historically, but also in its contemporary forms.
-The thesis will explore how historical trajectories of international law shape contemporary realities, by examining the legacy of colonial boundaries and how the AU can navigate the complexities of this international legal order in its conflict prevention efforts.
-My goal is to bridge the gap between academic research and practical policy and provide key insights on how the AU can increase its efficiency, leading a decolonial agenda in which it counterbalances citizens’ and states’ interests to prevent conflict.
+I studied law at the University of Zimbabwe (LLB) and the University of Pretoria (LLM).
+Before coming to Cambridge for the MPhil in African Studies, I had over a decade of professional experience working in the development sector in Zimbabwe, South Africa, The Gambia, Ethiopia and Egypt with various NGOs, INGOs and IOs, including the African Union and the United Nations.
+My experiences stoked a desire to deconstruct the context in which Africa’s challenges persist, in particular how the African Union navigates Africa's positioning within a hierarchical global order.
+On the PhD in Politics and International Studies at Cambridge, I will interrogate the politics of territoriality within the contemporary regional politics of the African Union.
+The thesis will explore how historical trajectories of international law shape contemporary realities, by examining how the AU addresses questions of territoriality in maritime governance, the border politics of the continent and international criminal justice.

 University of Cambridge African Studies 2019